Skip to content

 ---

-# Role with only needed permissions
+# Role with only the needed permission, scoped to one ConfigMap by name

 apiVersion: rbac.authorization.k8s.io/v1